-Caring for over 200 animals means we need a constant supply of food, medicine and shelter.
-Adopting an animal is a fantastic way to support the work of the Wildlife Centre, Malawi’s only wildlife sanctuary, and your donation will go straight towards their care and rehabilitation – it makes the perfect gift for yourself or a loved one that also makes a difference.
+Adopting an animal is a fantastic way to support the Trust’s work through the Wildlife Centre, Malawi’s only wildlife sanctuary, since your donation will go straight towards our care and rehabilitation programme.
+It makes the perfect gift for yourself or a loved one that also makes a difference.

 In return for a one-off donation of $40/£32 you will receive: